 I don’t have any tattoos, but I have seen a few pilots having tattoos.

 Yet they work in airlines.

 How can a pilot with tattoos work in the airlines?

 Pilots working in the airlines must not have any visible tattoos.
-Even if a pilot has arm tattoos, they prefer to hide it by wearing full sleeves uniform.
+Even if a pilot has arm tattoos, they prefer to hide them by wearing full sleeves uniform.

-So understand this having a tattoo as a pilot means you have to commit yourself for a lifetime in wearing full sleeves at your workplace.
+So understand that having a tattoo as a pilot means committing yourself to wear full sleeves at your workplace for a lifetime.

 That is not the real problem.